 RV antifreeze also tends to look fruity and is colorful, which is enticing to kids and pets.

 2. Be sure to mix concentrated formulas per directions

-You want to be sure that it is mixed properly so that the antifreeze works like intended.
+You want to be sure that it is mixed properly so that the antifreeze works as intended.